Welcome to Open Young Minds

 How do you access our service?

 To gain access to our services, please complete a referral form which you will find below.

 When we receive your completed form we will contact you (within 2 weeks) and ask you to come in and meet a Wellbeing Co-ordinator so we get a clear understanding of your circumstances and needs.
 We also carry out appointments via telephone or Zoom.

 Your Wellbeing Co-ordinator will guide you through the groups and activities we and other organisations have to offer.
 They will listen to you and help support you to find techniques and ideas that will benefit your wellbeing.

-To enquire further about the service or to find out if it is suitable for you or your child’s needs, please telephone Vikky or Mel on 01706 752357.
+To enquire further about the service or to find out if it is suitable for you, your loved one, or your client, please telephone Mel Tilley on:

 ‘Thank you so much, it is wonderful that you have contacted all services involved and instigated a coordinated response for this patient.
 This is how mental health services should be.
-Thank you for going the extra mile.’
-From a GP
+Thank you for going the extra mile.

 Over the past 2 years the Open Young Mind team at Rochdale and District Mind has gotten me through the hardest times of my life.
 Their service is a constant reminder that you are not alone.
 I have received the best care and valuable, unbiased advice which has helped me make the best changes in my life.
 I have nothing bad to say at all.
 Keep up the good work.
 It is greatly appreciated.

 From the first day I came to Mind I have been welcomed with open arms.
 Everyone has been so kind and understanding towards me.
 My wellbeing co-ordinator has been amazing and really supportive.
 I literally have no bad feedback.